M0hanrajp/dev-workflow/README.md

-## Dev workflow setup
+# 🎨 Developer workflow setup

-This repository is my custom workflow repository!
-This setup includes custom color schemes, essential plugins, and personalized settings designed to enhance your coding experience.
-Dive in and customize your Neovim environment to fit your workflow perfectly.
+---

+Welcome to my configuration repository!
+Here, you'll find my personal setups for **Neovim** (`init.lua`) and **Windows Terminal** (`settings.json`).
+Feel free to explore and use these files to fine-tune your own configurations.
+Enjoy customizing your environment!

+---

+Let me know if there's anything else you'd like to add or modify!